TejasLohia21/TejasLohia21/README.md

 I am Tejas, an explorer in this data-driven world.

-I’m a second-year undergraduate student pursuing Computer Science and Engineering with a minor in Mathematics at the prestigious Indian Institute of Technology, Gandhinagar.
+I’m a third-year undergraduate student pursuing Computer Science and Engineering with a minor in Mathematics at the prestigious Indian Institute of Technology, Gandhinagar.

 🌟 Interests & Explorations